HITECHCRIME/HC_OVERVIEW/README.md

 # Ideas for releases

+> UNRAVEL SMALL BEGINNINGS: Create your origin story in this order: how it all started, what happened next, when it all took off, what have you learned along the way.
+These kinds of stories tend to do very well.
+Why?
+Because people love these rags-to-riches kinds of stories.
+We love hearing stories about how something from the bottom made its way to the top.
+It draws more inspiration in hopes that one day, we might do the same.
+A great story can help plant a product in people’s minds without them even realizing it – all you need to do is learn how to listen, communicate, and connect.

 - scene where i'm seen displaying the qr code briefly on a handheld display or piece of paper and some other dude scanning it with their phone (recorded as if undercover surveillance)
 - camera starts following me through an alley and some corridors. at one point i turn around and show a painted square with QR code on it (Children of Men vibe) then title
 - QR code is a website leading to a short story related to the song + title and artist of the song